-Complainant alleges the Subject Judge committed fraud on the court and violated Canon 3A(2) of the Code of Conduct for United States Judges by dismissing one of the above-described cases when it was not assigned to him.
-He also alleges the Subject Judge improperly modified the prefiling injunction issued by another judge in an effort to dismiss a case the injunction did not cover.
+Complainant alleges the Subject Judge committed fraud on the court and violated Canon 3A(2) of the Code of Conduct for United States Judges by dismissing the above-described case when it was not assigned to him.
+He also alleges the Subject Judge failed to rule on his Rule 60 motion, which rendered his notice of appeal ineffective.
 He attached documents to his Complaint.